 35Jesus said to them, “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.
 36But I said to you that you have seen me and yet do not believe.
 37All that the Father gives me will come to me, and whoever comes to me I will never cast out.
 38For I have come down from heaven, not to do my own will but the will of him who sent me.
 39And this is the will of him who sent me, that I should lose nothing of all that he has given me, but raise it up on the last day.
 40For this is the will of my Father, that everyone who looks on the Son and believes in him should have eternal life, and I will raise him up on the last day.”

-In this two-part series, Alistair Begg examines the answers to these questions and more that are raised by Christ’s incarnation.
-As we navigate the Nativity, we will have a better understanding of Jesus and the entire story of the Bible.
+In this two-sermon series, Alistair Begg presents biblical answers to questions like these that are raised by Christ’s incarnation.
+As we navigate the Nativity, we will come to know Jesus better and gain a deeper understanding of the Bible’s awe-inspiring story.

 |Why God Sent His Son||Galatians 4:4 - Lamentations 4:5|